 Bread with a looser crumb (holes in the bread structure) looks good, tastes great and is the goal of many artisan bakers.
 I have learned that using a pre-heated baking stone (in my case a pizza stone) to kick-start the rise, or oven spring, is an important factor in achieving such hole-i-ness.

 Consider pizza crust.
 Baked at temperatues of up to 500°C in a professional pizza oven, it rises rapidly at the edge, forming a network of small holes and tunnels within the pizza.

 The same principle applies when bread dough is placed on a pre-heated pizza stone.
 The stone transfers heat to the dough quickly, kick-starting the oven spring, which leads to a looser crumb.

 Wait … A Pizza Stone To Bake Bread?

 Yep.
-I use a 15-inch circular pizza stone to bake most of my bread, mainly because I already had one for making pizza.
+I use a Pizza stone to bake most of my bread, mainly because I already had one for making pizza.
 It handles most of my bakes:

 - One large bloomer loaf

 - Ten baps, buns or banh mi rolls

 … and, of course, one large pizza.